This is an f3d file containing a complete CAD model of the contest table for this quarter's robot contest

 These zip files contain pre-drawn gear files for various pitch sizes.
 The most common gear sizes for MAE 3 are 10, 12 and 16 pitch gears

-DWG Download (upload into Fusion 360 - dimensions are in mm)
+DXF Download (upload into fusion in inches, or AutoCAD - dimensions are unitless)

 Note: You will need to give extra room between the pitch diameters.
 If you align the pitch diameters to be perfectly tangent, it will cause interference issues in the teeth.
 You can and should rotate and move the gears to check proper placements